Dr. Farah Islam

 - Why Focus on Muslim Youth Mental Health?

 - Quiz 2

 - Barriers to Mental Health Service Access and Youth Recommendations

 - Quiz 3

 - Mental Illness in Islam: Qur’an and Sunnah

-- The History of Mental Illness and Treatment in Islam
+- History of Mental Illness in the Muslim World

 - Statistics on Youth Mental Health and Illness in Canada